 My family and I attended our first Dairy Goat Show back in 2009 and from then we were hooked.
 Our small herd nearly grew over night and we started to improve the genetics that we were working with each year.
 We were lucky enough to meet a breeder not too far away who was a National Dairy Goat judge who had bred some of the best Nubians in the Country and has had several National Show Winners of her own.
 Many thanks have always been owed to Jean Lucas of Kismet Nubians for all of the help and wonderful guidance over the years.
 We went to every show we could make it to over 3 years and were overjoyed with the results.
 Coaching my daughters sports teams and being at 2 Markets have put a hold on our showing, but we still continue to work with the best genetics available and we strive to do are part on improving the Nubian breed.

-These days you can find us at the local Farmer's Market and at Greenbrier Nurseries in Roanoke a couple days a week.
+These days you can find us at the Rocky Mount Farmer's Market every Saturday and at Hair Trends Salon in Roanoke, Virginia a couple days a week.
 We love getting out and meeting new people, as well as, continuing to connect with our loyal customers that we have had the privilege to know over the years.
 We offer a variety of All Natural Products that are healthy for you and your skin, so if you get a chance stop by and see us at the markets.

 All Natural Goat's Milk Soap and Lotion